 An etch is not a stain; like a scratch it effectively changes the surface of the stone.
 It generally appears as a light, dull mark.
 Penetrating Sealers cannot stop etching as they are beneath the stones surface and not a physical barrier between the acidic liquid and the stone.

 Calcium based stones have three main factors which relate to maintenance, they are porous they etch and scratch easily.
-Although a penetrating sealer cannot stop etching and scratching, it can reduce the stones porosity which will provide stain resistance.
+Although a penetrating sealer cannot stop etching and scratching, it can reduce the stones porosity which will improve the stones stain resistance.

 How to Repair an Etch?

-If the etching is minimal (you can see it, but is not rough enough to feel) you can polish it out using a marble polishing creme such as Aqua Mix® Renue® or Aqua Mix® Reviver®.
+If the etching is minimal (you can see it, but is not rough enough to feel) you might be able to polish it out using a marble polishing creme.
 If the etch is deep and you can feel the surface is rough, you will need to have it mechanically removed.
 For a recommended professional, please contact us.